I’ve always been a huge fan of musical theatre. Nothing can transport you to a happier time and place like a musical!

 In elementary school, I had an incredible, well-connected music teacher who went out of her way to take us on annual field trips to NYC for various performances.
-After seeing Annie on Broadway in the late 70s, our class got to meet the cast and ask them questions.
+After seeing Annie on Broadway in the late 70s, our class got to meet the cast and ask questions.

-I’ve seen classics like Annie Get Your Gun, off-Broadway musicals like the Fantasticks and even the most recent spate of Disney musicals on Broadway.
-I honestly love them all.
-And now that I’ve outed myself as a musical theatre nerd, here are my top ten (plus) favorite musicals in order.
+Now that I’ve outed myself as a musical theatre nerd, here are my top ten (plus) favorite musicals in order.
 Many I’ve seen live, but some I’ve simply fallen in love with through listening to the soundtracks over and over.

 10. Three-way tie between Miss Saigon / Starlight Express / Mamma Mia.
 Miss Saigon is based on Giacomo Puccini’s opera Madame Butterfly.
 Set in the 1970s during and after the Vietnam War, Miss Saigon is a beautiful love story and haunting tear-jerker that I saw on Broadway during its original run, many years ago when I was still in New York.
 It has stayed with me ever since – especially Lea Salonga’s beautiful, haunting vocals.